Explore the resource

 There is strong evidence that pupils involved in ASPIRE Dundee experience benefits, primarily around personal and social development, for example improved confidence, self-esteem, social skills and the ability to concentrate better in school.

-"In analyzing the results of our case studies along with data collected and key interview material, there is undoubtedly already an improvement in confidence and self-esteem which has led to improved attendance and reduced exclusions.
-University of Dundee" University of Dundee – Interim Project Report
+"In analysing the results of our case studies along with data collected and key interview material, there is undoubtedly already an improvement in confidence and self-esteem which has led to improved attendance and reduced exclusions.
+University of Dundee" University of Dundee – Interim Project Report.